 Ryujin - Sea Dragon God and His Daughters

 Ryujin [龍神] is a Dragon god also known as watatsumi [海神] who lives in the ocean and appears in several Japanese myths.
 He turns into a human and stole priceless jewelry from a prince.

-Legend has it that this prince falls in love with Princess Tamatori, who manages to steal her lover’s jewelry, but cuts off her breasts to keep the jewelry from the wrath of Ryūji Dragon, thus dying because of the wound.
+Legend has it that this prince falls in love with Princess Tamatori, who manages to steal her lover's jewelry, but cuts off her breasts to keep the jewelry from the wrath of the Ryūji Dragon, thus dying from the wound.

-The Ryujin is believed to live in an undersea palace called the Ryūgū-jō, where he kept the tidal jewels called the kanju.
+The Ryujin is believed to live in an undersea palace called the Ryūgū-jō, where he kept the jewels of the tide called the kanju.
 These magical jewels were used by Ryujin to control the tides.

 Otohime, Toyotamahime and Kuniyoshi

 Toyotama-hime is another daughter of the Dragon God Ryujin.
 Toyotama marries Prince Hoori, but returns to the sea when he breaks his vow not to spy on her.

 Otohime is one of the most beautiful daughters of the Dragon God Ryujin.
-She is also the grandmother of Jimmu, Japan’s first emperor.
+She is also the grandmother of Jimmu, the first emperor of Japan.
 She is present in the legend of Urashima Taro, a young fisherman who saved Otohime who was in the shape of a turtle.

 Kuniyoshi - Another daughter of the Dragon God Ryujin, she observes a warrior named Hidesato who was not afraid of his Dragon form and then asks the warrior to kill a giant centipede.

 Yamata no Orochi – 8-headed dragon

 Yamata no Orochi [八岐の大蛇] is a dragon with 8 heads, 8 tails and red eyes with moss and trees on its back.
 It was so big that it occupied 8 valleys and 8 peaks.
 Also known as the Great Eight-headed Serpent (Dragon).

 Annually the Orochi Dragon demanded the sacrifice of eight virgins.
 One day, one of the eight required virgins was Susano's beloved.
 Considered god of thunder, Susanoo no Mikoto, with his sword, cut off every head of Orochi.